stuntrally/stuntrally3/Developing.md

 - network - game multiplayer code, info in `DesignDoc.txt`.
 Also `master-server/`, small program for server game list (not used).
 - OgreCommon - [Ogre-Next] base application classes - slightly changed.
 - [lib] [oics](https://sourceforge.net/projects/oics/) - for input configurations, bindings and analog key inputs emulation.
-- Terra - terrain and other components, from [Ogre-Next] - modified (more info below).
+- Terra - terrain and other components, from [Ogre-Next] - quite modified (more info below).
 - sound - sound engine, based on [RoR]'s, using openal-soft
 - vdrift - SR simulation (based on old [VDrift] from about 2010) with a lot of changes and custom code,
 Also has simulation for spaceships, sphere etc, and for `Buoyancy.*`.